Samy Kibula

-Samy Kibula (born 7 August 1999) is a Congolese professional rugby league player who last played as a forward for Batley Bulldogs in the Betfred Championship.
+Samy Kibula (born 7 August 1999) is a Congolese professional rugby league footballer who plays as a forward for the Swinton Lions in the RFL Championship.

 He has previously played for the Wigan Warriors, the Warrington Wolves and the Castleford Tigers in the Super League, and for the Bradford Bulls and the Batley Bulldogs in the RFL Championship.
 He has spent time on loan at the Swinton Lions, the Dewsbury Rams and Featherstone Rovers in the Championship, and at the London Skolars and Oldham in League 1.

 Background

 Kibula was born in Kinshasa, Democratic Republic of the Congo to a Congolese father and South African mother.
 Aged 2, his family moved to the United Kingdom, settling in Wigan and later Tyldesley.

 Growing up, Kibula played junior rugby union for Leigh RUFC and Sale Sharks and rugby league for Leigh Miners Rangers.
 He joined the Wigan Warriors youth system, winning two Academy Grand Finals in 2017 and 2018.